gruhn/regex-utils/README.md

 # Regex Utils

-Zero-dependency TypeScript library for regex utilities that go beyond string matching.
+Zero-dependency TypeScript library for regex intersection, complement and other utilities that go beyond string matching.
 These are surprisingly hard to come by for any programming language.

 ## Installation